Davie residents say unconfirmed tornado damaged mobile homes

 Florida Highway Patrol troopers said the lightning may have hit the road first.

-Delhonte sai he’s grateful to have survived.
+Delhonte said he’s grateful to have survived.

 “I’m alive.
 It’s a miracle for me,” he said.